carloswimmer/anota.ai/README.md

 ## font-awesome

-Downloaded font-awesome 5.
+Using font-awesome 5 from downloaded zip folder.
 See link of css in head.